British Rail Class 319

-Of the 86 Class 319s built, 22 remain in active service, 12 with Northern Trains and 10 with West Midlands Trains.
-A total of 44 sets will be converted to s which is a mixture of Bi-mode multiple units (BMU) and Tri-mode multiple units.
+A total of 44 sets were converted to s which is a mixture of Bi-mode multiple units (BMU) and Tri-mode multiple units.
 Two Class 319s have been converted to a tri-mode Class 799 which runs on hydrogen and electricity with the 25 kV AC and 750 V DC equipment retained.

 Description

 Plans for north–south railways across central London go back to the 1940s at least, when there were several proposals in the 1943 County of London Plan which were developed further in a following report in 1946.

 The Victoria line, which opened in stages from 1968, had been one of the routes suggested in these plans.
 Another involved reviving the disused Farringdon to Blackfriars route for passenger trains, and this began to be considered seriously in the 1970s.
 The British Railways Board then developed plans for what would become Thameslink, and the newly created business sector of Network SouthEast inherited responsibility for the project in 1986.
 Services between Bedford, Farringdon, Blackfriars and Brighton began under the Thameslink brand in 1988.

 As the Thameslink service was to use a route with 25 kV AC OHLE north of Farringdon and along the branch to Moorgate, and 750 V DC third-rail electrification south of Farringdon, the Class 319 trains were equipped for dual-voltage operation.

 They were also the first British Rail units to use modern thyristor control in place of a camshaft and resistor bank.

 The body shape of the Class 319 is slightly different from contemporary electric units due to restrictions in the loading gauge in Kings Cross Tunnel, which meant that other dual-voltage units were not suitable.
 They were also required to have emergency end doors in the cabs, due to the twin single-bore layout of Smithfield tunnel preventing normal train evacuation.

 Two sub-classes of Class 319 units, 60 Class 319/0s and 26 Class 319/1s, were originally built.
 Over the years, the units have been refurbished, creating five sub-classes, of which four still exist.